-I let the negative things people said get me down and affect how I viewed myself.
+I let the negative things people said about me, when I didn’t do what they want get to me and it affected how I viewed myself.

-Imagine not carrying those feelings round with you anymore.
+Imagine not carrying those feelings around with you anymore.
 When you start to understand and set boundaries you start to gain control over your own life and your choices.

 I kept thinking to myself why don’t they listen to me?
 Why don’t they respect me?
 Why do people always say such mean things to me?

-What I was about to learn is that you can chose to be selective.
+What I was about to learn is that you can choose to be selective.

-If some random person in the street says something awful to you when your child is having a tantrum, that problem is their’s.
+For example, If some random person in the street says something awful to you when your child is having a tantrum (I’m sure we’ve all been there), that problem is their problem, not yours.

-You can also chose what you accept in life and what you don’t.
+In this way you can also choose what you accept into your life and what you don’t.

-If someone keeps doing something that makes you feel uncomfortable tell them.
-If they do it again, they don’t respect you, stop seeing them.
+If someone keeps doing something that makes you feel uncomfortable, tell them.
+If they do it again, it is clear that they haven’t listened and that they don’t respect you, so choose to put yourself first and minimise the contact you have with them.

 In this way you respect yourself and give yourself what you deserve.

-Boundaries are the mental, emotional, and physical limits to how others can treat you, behave around you, and what they can expect from you.
+Boundaries are the mental, emotional and physical limits that we set so others can understand how to treat you, behave around you, and what they can expect from you.

-Not only do boundaries defend us from being violated by others, they help us to clearly distinguish who we are and what we need from other people and their needs.
+Not only do boundaries defend us from being violated by others, they help us to clearly distinguish who we are and what we need from other people.

 Boundaries are vital for our healthy self-respect and self-worth.
 Enforcing healthy boundaries allows us to clearly voice our truth and communicate our needs.

-I’m still working on how to set boundaries, but my life has improved so much since I took the time to understand why people took advantage of me.
+I’m still working on how to set boundaries, but my life has improved so much since I took the time to improve myself.

-When I realised it was because I was letting them life got a bit easier.
-I hope this post was helpful.
-Let me know if you’d like more on this topic?
+When I realised these things were happening because I was letting them life got a bit easier.